Historn/Split-Screen/README.md

 # 4. Things to take into consideration when making a split screen
 The more number of cameras that are used during the gameplay, the higher the performance impact is.
 This is because each camera is redrawing the whole scene displayed multiplying the performance impact by the number of cameras that have been created.

-Also taking into acount that we are splitting n times our screen, each player looses a percentage of the screen then the visibility will be lesser.
+Also taking into account that we are splitting n times our screen, each player looses a percentage of the screen then the visibility will be lesser.

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>